-If you ‘re in the process of migrating your blog to a new hosting, or want to clean your actual server and start from the beginning, your big problem is how to import WordPress database in PHPMyAdmin.
+If you’re in the process of migrating your blog to a new hosting or want to clean your actual server and start from the beginning, your big problem is how to import the WordPress database in PHPMyAdmin.
 It’s one of the methods to import your blog database, but, it’s the best and the easiest way.
 Today, I’m going to show you how to restore your database tables that contain the data and everything else like posts and options.

-The WordPress software work with the database that store all the data and information, so you should import a database to be able to make the blog working as normal.
+The WordPress software work with the database that stores all the data and information, so you should import a database to be able to make the blog working as normal.

 To import any WordPress database through the PHPMyAdmin, you have two options, the first one is importing the database with the old installation.
-It’s the difficult method that I never recommend.
+It’s a difficult method that I never recommend.

 The second one by installing a fresh WordPress and replacing the actual database with your old one.
 It’s easy and never risk your site.

 The process is simple, to be able to restore a WordPress blog, you can just restore the next two files:

 You can add themes and plugins if you want, but you can easily restore your blog from the uploads and the database backups.

 After installing WordPress on the new server, just delete the upload file and upload your old uploads in the same location.